 Step One: Flip the check over onto the back of the check.

-Step One: In the endorsement area write the name of the business in the same way it's written on the "Pay to the Order of" line, sign your own name, and write your title with the company.
+Step Two: In the endorsement area write the name of the business in the same way it's written on the "Pay to the Order of" line, sign your own name, and write your title with the company.
 Keep all of this information in the designated endorsement space.

 *Extra Step: Even though this is a business check you can still add endorsement restrictions like "For Deposit Only."